Does CLIP Know My Face?: Background and Related Work

-The idea to combine different modalities to perform privacy attacks is not new.
-Jaiswal and Provost~\cite{multi_modal_emotion}, for example, have shown that multi-modal representations unintentionally encode additional information like gender or identity.
-Removing the gender and speaker information from the representations using adversarial learning seems to reduce the information leakage.
-Similarly, Rahman et al.~\cite{everything_about_you} have shown that combining different modalities like image and text information, locations, and hashtags in social media posts, an attacker can achieve higher accuracy in inferring relationships in social networks than when just using a single modality.

-As multi-modal systems can also be used as data retrieval models, Zhang et al.~\cite{retrieval_pip} have proposed a privacy protection method to prevent an adversary to search for and combine private information in released data such as photos.
-While training a retrieval system, the authors propose to modify the original data using adversarial perturbations to prevent images from being retrieved by an unauthorized party, not having access to the trained system.
+The idea of combining different modalities to perform privacy attacks is not new. \citeA{multi_modal_emotion}, for example, have shown that multi-modal representations unintentionally encode additional information like gender or identity when recognizing emotions in speech.
+However, removing gender and speaker information from representations using adversarial learning seems to reduce information leakage.
+Similarly, \shortciteA{everything_about_you} have shown that by combining different modalities, like image and text information, locations, and hashtags in social media posts, an attacker can achieve higher accuracy in inferring relationships in social networks than when just using a single modality.
+As multi-modal systems can also be used as data retrieval models to, e.g., search for images based on a text, \shortciteA{retrieval_pip} have proposed a privacy protection method to prevent an adversary searching for and combining private information in publicly released data such as photos.
+While training a retrieval system, the authors propose to modify the original data using adversarial perturbations to prevent images from being retrieved by an unauthorized party that does not have access to the trained system.

-In the area of security of multi-modal models, Carlini et al.~\cite{poisoning_contrastive_learning_carlini} demonstrated that image-text systems trained in a contrastive manner are susceptible against simple backdoor and data poisoning attacks.
-The authors demonstrated that by adding a small trigger to only 0.0001\% of the dataset, causes the model to misclassify its input when presented with the trigger.
+Recent works~\shortcite{meminf_on_tti,meminf_diffusion_models} on the privacy of diffusion models have shown that those models are, to a certain degree, also vulnerable to membership inference attacks. \shortciteA{carlini_diffusion} have even shown that isolated training images can be re-generated by large diffusion models, i.e., Stable Diffusion~\cite{rombach_diffusion} and Imagen~\cite{imagen}.
+As text-to-image models often rely on pre-trained multi-modal models like CLIP, privacy leakage could possibly also be attributed to CLIP.